hafidnrzs/forum-api/README.md

 ## How to run

 1. Copy `test.example.json` and rename to `test.json` and fill with your configuration
+2. Copy `.env.example` and rename to `.env` and fill with your environment variable
-2. Install dependencies (Recommended using pnpm)
+3. Install dependencies (Recommended using pnpm)

 ```bash
 pnpm install